Eric Turner (singer): Background

 Turner was born in Boston, and attended Boston College High School.
-He was a math teacher at the International English School Stockholm, Järfälla in Sweden.
+He was a physics teacher at the International English School Stockholm, in Sweden.
 He attended McGill University in Canada, where he completed a master's degree in biochemistry.
 Turner is also an accomplished visual artist.

-Turner has two brothers, Nicholas and Robert, and a sister, Destinee Turner, who live in Boston.
-His mother teaches fashion design at Quincy High School.
+Turner has two brothers and a sister, who live in Boston.
+His mother is a high school fashion design teacher.